demidenm/hcpya_preprocess/README.md

 **Quantity Objects**: 837,781

 This part of the repository contains the scripts for preparing the events data for modeling, running the run-level and subject-level contrast maps (beta, variance, z-score), extracting model R-squared maps and residual variance timeseries for the two models.

-## Usage

-1. Update the configuration file (`config.json`) with your specific filenames, sessions, folders, and bucket paths.
-2. Submit preprocessing jobs using `sbatch` scripts located in the `fmriprep/`, `mriqc/` or `xcp_d/` directories (e.g., `./submit_*`).
-3. Review outputs using the post-processing and QC scripts available in `post_preprocessing_checks/` and `review_results/` for fMRIPrep.

-This codebase is continuously refined for more efficient submission and QA processes.

 ## Subject Progress